Lusito/typed-ecstasy/docs/guide/core/dependency-injection.md

 export type GameContext2D = CanvasRenderingContext2D;
 // Then we create a value, which must have the same name as the type. export const GameContext2D = InjectSymbol<GameContext2D>("GameContext2D");
-// The string parameter to InjectSymbol helps identify problems when debugging.
+// The string parameter to InjectSymbol must be unique, so that we always get the same symbol.

 // At initialization, set the value on your container: engine.container.set(GameContext2D, canvas.getContext("2d"));